wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 re-reference and hence fail to provide performance benefit.
 Besides, it is also shown that re-reference distance-based replacement algorithms generally perform better than LRU, and can keep more live blocks in the LLC.
+The second experiment keeps track of the number of re-references that each block see during their lifetime in the LLC.
+Results show that around 5% of lines that are inserted into the LLC actually see re-reference.
+In addition, most hits are concentrated on a small subset of blocks that see re-reference at all.

 This paper extends the basic RRIP idea by further avoiding caching blocks that have low re-reference counts in the